 What makes Adolfo Guzman Lopez tick?
 That is a question I have asked myself for a long time.
 This is a man who went from an undocumented immigrant to graduating from UCSD, to Taco Shop Poet, to reporter for KPBS and presently KPCC, and finally to a student of the Torah, despite being raised Catholic.

 Adolfo Guzman Lopez, 46, was born in Mexico City in 1969.
-He moved to Tijuana when he was three.
-At the age of seven, his mother brought him over to where she worked cleaning houses in the Pacific Beach/La Jolla area.
+He moved to when he was three.
+At the age of seven, his mother brought him over to San Diego where she worked cleaning houses in the Pacific Beach/La Jolla area.
 Many days after school, Adolfo would hang out with her while she was working.

 Adolfo was a bright and easy going child, and one of his mother’s patrons took an interest in them, so she enrolled him at Kate Sessions elementary school in La Jolla.
 Adolfo confided that as one of very few Mexicans, from an early age, he learned to get along and absorb all that was going on around him.